-Case study of a woman who successfully sued her employer after suffering a traumatic sexual assault at work.
+Case study of a successful sexual assault at work claim.

 Our specialist abuse team were approached by a woman who had been the victim of sexual assault at work by a male senior member of staff.
 This man had made sexual advances towards her, repeatedly groped her, demanded sex and used crude language.

 She found the assault extremely frightening and traumatic.
 The following day, she felt unable to go to work for fear of this man and decided to report the assault to her employer.
 She also made a formal report to the Police.
 A criminal investigation followed and the man was charged with sexual offences.
 Thankfully, he pleaded guilty and the woman did not need to give evidence at a criminal trial.
 He was placed on the Sex Offenders Register.